dp0812/RansomwareTrend/README.md

     ```
     > **IMPORTANT:** **Do not close this terminal window** while you are viewing the visualization, as it is running the server process.
 4.  **View Visualization:** The server will output a URL (usually `http://localhost:<port_number>`). **Copy this link and paste it into your web browser's address bar** to view the data visualization.

+### 3. Viewing documents of the code
+1. From project root please go to the doc folder.
+2. Run the html file:
+- For windows user, right click on the index.html file should gives an option to reveal in file explorer.
+Click that, then open that file in the browser of your choice.
+- For linux user, right click on the index.html file should gives an option to reveal in containing folder.
+Click that, then open that file in the browser of your choice.
+    - However, there might be a case that doing just that result in an error, something amongs the line of file not found, when clicking on the link.
+If so, ensure that your terminal is in the doc folder, then run command:
+        ```bash
+        python3 -m http.server 8000
+        ```
+    - Then open the file link that is the output of this command, typically the output will be: Serving HTTP on 0.0.0.0 port 8000 (http://0.0.0.0:8000/) ...
+    - Then your link is: http://0.0.0.0:8000/
+    - Going to this link will automatically gives you the docs. http://0.0.0.0:8000/